gemini-hlsw/lucuma-itc/README.md

 ## Cache flushing
-The only reason for the remote values to be stale is if the old itc changes (happens not very often) `lucuma-itc` will check every 1h and verify if the itc data has changed.
+The only reason for the remote values to be stale is if the old itc changes (happens not very often) `lucuma-itc` will check on startup and verify if the itc data has changed.
 If so it will flush the whole cache

+## Use legacy itc code
+The itc calculations are mostly done in java and scala using legacy technologies, in particular libraries like scala 2.11, scalaz, argonaut.
+We were wrapping this code in an http server but that incurred considerable overhead especially when the graph data was needed.
+As an alternative we can now directly call the java code but given the use of legacy libraries this

+requires the jar files to be loaded dynamically by the application and be called via reflection with a custom classloader

+In case the code in ocs2 changes we need to update the jar files using the update.sh script

 ## Long term
 Ideally we'd port the old ITC codebase and integrate it here.
 This is no small task but an initial